AoukshanaVChaphekar/DL-Assignment-1/README.md

 The output will be generated in terminal window.

 ## Quesiton 7:
-Uncomment the line number 1438 or 1439 in train.py to generate confusion matrix for train dataset and test dataset respectively.
+Uncomment the line number 1436 and 1437 or 1438 in train.py to generate confusion matrix for train dataset and test dataset respectively.

 Execute the command
 ```python